-ActiveSync, AIM, Android, Barcode scanners, BES, BlackBerry, BlackBerry 8830, BlackBerry Calendar, Blackberry Curve, BlackBerry devices, BlackBerry email, BlackBerry Enterprise Server, BlackBerry Errors, BlackBerry Internet Service, Blackberry Outlook, BlackBerry Pearl, BlackBerry synchronization, Bluetooth, Cell phones, GSM, Handheld, iPhone, ISP connection, J2ME, Lucent, Mobile applications, Mobile Computing in 2010, Mobile device security, Mobile devices, Mobile email, Mobile security, Mobile synchronization, Outlook Mobile, Outlook Mobile Access, Remote users, Roaming Profiles, SIM card, Smartphones, SMS, SMS Messages, Synchronization, WiMAX, Windows Mobile, Windows Mobile 6, Wireless Access Point, Wireless Access Protocol, Wireless connection, Wireless Internet, Wireless PC cards, Wireless router VIEW ALL TAGS
+ActiveSync, Ad Hoc, Android, Apple, BES, BlackBerry, BlackBerry 8830, Blackberry Curve, BlackBerry devices, BlackBerry Enterprise Server, BlackBerry Errors, BlackBerry Pearl, BlackBerry synchronization, Bluetooth, Enterprise mobility, Enterprise mobility management, GSM, ipad, iPhone, ISP connection, J2ME, laptop, Lucent, Mobile applications, Mobile Computing, Mobile Computing in 2010, mobile device management, Mobile device security, Mobile devices, Mobile management, Mobile security, Mobile strategy, Mobile synchronization, Mobility, PDA, Remote users, RIM, Roaming Profiles, samsung, Siemens, smartphone, Smartphones, SMS, Sony, Synchronization, WiMAX, Windows Mobile, Wireless Access Point, Wireless router, WPA VIEW ALL TAGS

 People ask for wireless cards here, and we do lend spare parts at this enterprise location, but mostly they are talking about their wireless broadband wishes, when they talk about their wireless cards.
 How do I distinguish between a regular wireless card and say our Verizon card?